libass/libass/README.md

 Get it
 ======
-See [Github releases](https://github.com/libass/libass/releases) for the latest release 0.11.2 (released 2014-04-25).
+See [GitHub releases](https://github.com/libass/libass/releases) for the latest release 0.12.1 (released 2015-01-07).
 This release contains bugfixes and compatibility fixes.
 See the [changelog](https://github.com/libass/libass/blob/master/Changelog) for a detailed list of changes.

-Source code is available from our [Github repository](https://github.com/libass/libass).
+Source code is available from our [GitHub repository](https://github.com/libass/libass).

 Contact
 =======